How to Repot Houseplants | Transfer Plants into Larger Containers

 Repotting houseplants is an essential component to keeping plants healthy and encouraging new growth.
 When roots become bound and tangled and start taking up more space than the soil does or begin growing over the edge of the plant pot or out of the drainage holes, it’s time to repot your plant.
-But there’s no need to wait for the roots to get to this point to repot your favorite plant.
-In fact, periodically repotting plants is an easy way to change the look of the plant arrangement or to accent décor in a particular room or space.
-Repotting is an easy and useful way to extend plant life and cut down on the frequent watering that root-bound plants require.
-Learn how to repot your own plants by following the five easy steps below.
+But there’s no need to wait for the roots to get to this point to transfer your favorite plant to a new container.
+In fact, periodically replacing planters is an easy way to change the look of the plant arrangement or to accent décor in a particular room or space.
+It’s also an easy and useful way to extend plant life and cut down on the frequent watering that root-bound plants require.
+Learn how to repot houseplants by following the five easy steps below.

 Supplies Needed to Repot Houseplants

 - A pot with drainage holes that is at least 1/3 larger on all sides than the root ball of the plant

 - Small pruning tool or scissors

 - Moisten the soil in the pot of the plant that is to be re-potted and gently remove the plant from the current container.